Stibor of Stiboricz

 Stibor of Stiboricz of Ostoja (also written in English as Scibor or Czibor; Ścibor ze Ściborzyc, Stiborici Stibor, Știbor de Știborici, Stibor zo Stiboríc; c.
 1348 - February 1414) was an aristocrat of Polish origin in the Kingdom of Hungary.
 He was a close friend of King Sigismund of Hungary who appointed him to several offices during his reign.
-For instance, between 1395 and 1401, then from 1409 to 1414 he was the Voivode of Transylvania (now in Romania).
+He was Voivode of Transylvania (present day Romania) from 1395 to 1401 and 1409 to 1414.
 Stibor styled himself "Lord of the whole Vág", referring to his properties along the 409-km-long river (in present-day Slovakia) where 15 of his 31 castles were situated.